nifama1/System-Lost-Found/README.md

 # System-Lost-Found
-System that used for helping people to find their stuff in the kolej area
+A system used to help people find their lost belongings on college grounds